adshafqat/ansible-aws/README.md

 2. Playbooks to install Kubernetes on newly created vms

-Prerequisite sfor AWS Based Installation
+Prerequisites for AWS Based Installation
 ------------
 1. Terraform
 2. Ansible